 Generali Finance B.V. exercised the early redemption option on the perpetual subordinated notes on 8 February 2017.
-This debt has already been refinanced through the subordinated bond, concluded on 8 June 2016, for an overall amount of € 850 million, targeting institutional investors.
+This debt has already been refinanced through the subordinated bond. concluded on 8 June 2016, for an overall amount of € 850 million. targeting institutional investors.

-ordinary shares of Intesa Sanpaolo, amounting to 3.04% of the share capital, and started the process to terminate the previously disclosed securities lending transaction.
+Assicurazioni Generali acquired 510 million ordinary shares of Intesa Sanpaolo, amounting to 3.04% of the share capital, and started the process to terminate the previously disclosed securities lending transaction.
 It also enter into a collateralized derivative transaction in order to fully hedge the economic risk related to the acquisition of these shares.